 Head past the pit toilet and first gate and follow the fire road as it parallels the river.
 It’s like a dance with the land…close to the river…in the forest.
 It was a wonderful break from the heat of wine country!
 The trail itself was a bit boring but the bosslady doing a funny dance flailing her arms around to ward off the skeeters was entertaining.
 The views were gorgeous and totally worth it!

 Careful to not step in the large scat that might be on the trail.
 We think it might have been from a bear due to the size (sorry no poop pics on here, sort of gross!).
 Oh and some of the small branches on the trail might move on you!
 We saw 2 baby snakes or legless lizards, we weren’t sure.
 They were skinny and brown just like the sticks.
 The bosslady loves when the hubs yells, “snake!” as she’s walking along.
 There’s always a scream and a hop that happens. 🙂

-Parking was free, pit toilet in the east side of the parking lot, mostly sun but cool enough on a warm day, dogs ok, great easy mountain bike trail, 9 miles, very little elevation gain/loss.
-Closest town is Mendocino!
+Parking was free, vault toilet in the east side of the parking lot, mostly sun but cool enough on a warm day, dogs ok, great easy mountain bike trail, 9 miles, very little elevation gain/loss.
+The closest town is Mendocino!
 It’s adorable!